 Receive Image Merits

-Images that receive a score of 70 or higher have met professional standards and receive either a bronze, silver or gold merit.
+Images that receive a score of 70 or higher have met professional standards and receive either a bronze, bronze with distinction, silver or gold merit.

 Win Category Awards*

 Each category winner will receive $1,000, a trophy, and the opportunity to be awarded Grand Champion of the competition, winning an additional trophy and $1,500.